addrummond/jsockd/Readme.md

 * The [QuickJS standard library](https://bellard.org/quickjs/quickjs.html#Standard-library) is available.
 * `TextEncoder` and `TextDecoder` are implemented.
-* A polyfill is included for [Web Streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API)
+* A polyfill is included for [Web Streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
 * `console.log`, `console.error`, etc. log to the JSockD server log (stderr).
 * `setTimeout` and `setInterval` are not available.
 As JSockD does not support long-running commands, you would generally want to shim these if any of your library code depends on them.
-* `globalThis` is available as the global object.
+* The global object is `globalThis`.
-* The `JSockD` global object is available with the following method:
+* The global `JSockD` is available with the following method:
   * `JSockD.sendMessage(message: any, replacer?: any, space?: any): any`: sends a JSON-serializable message to the client and synchronously waits for a response.
 The optional `replacer` and `space` arguments are passed to `JSON.stringify` when serializing the message.
 The return value is the response received from the client.

 ## 5. Building from source